 The Bonds are expected to be assigned ratings of "AA/stable" by Fitch and "Aa2/stable" by Moody's.
-Each of Fitch and Moody's is established in the European Union and is registered under Regulation (EC) No. 462/2013 on Credit Rating Agencies (the "CRA Regulation").
-As such, each of Fitch and Moody's is included in the list of credit rating agencies published by the European Securities and Markets Authority on its website in accordance with the CRA Regulation.
+As at the date of this Offering Memorandum, each of Fitch and Moody's is registered with the Financial Conduct Authority as a credit rating agency under the Credit Rating Agencies (Amendment etc.) (EU Exit) Regulations 2019.
 A rating is not a recommendation to buy, sell or hold the Bonds, does not address the likelihood or timing of repayment and may be subject to revision, suspension or withdrawal at any time by the assigning rating organizations.
 See "Risk Factors - Risks relating to the Bonds".
 The credit ratings of the Bonds may be suspended, downgraded or withdrawn, which could have an adverse effect on the value of an investment in the Bonds.